prometheus-operator/prometheus-operator/Documentation/troubleshooting.md

 #### Prometheus/Alertmanager pods stuck in terminating loop with healthy start up logs

-Double check that only one operator is running on the cluster!
+Hint: Check that only one operator is running on the cluster!
 Having more than one operator wil lead to such beahaviour.
 To check run:

 `kubeclt get pods --all-namespaces | grep operator`